 Even though Romania traditionally had the third lowest energy import dependency rate in the European Union, due to natural gas and oil reserves and an oversized power generation sector, since 2019 the country has shifted from electricity exporter to net importer.

 With the exception of wind and solar, almost all units are fairly old.
-Thus, although there is an official installed capacity of 18.2 GW, the average power delivered to the system is around 7 GW, with many experts believing that demand above 11 GW is hard to cover relying exclusively on domestic resources.
+Thus, although there is an official installed capacity of 18.4 GW , the average power delivered to the system is around seven GW, with many experts believing that demand above 11 GW is hard to cover relying exclusively on domestic resources.
 Already in 2020 it became obvious that around 8 GW of demand needed to be met with imports.
+Still, prosumer capacity has increased considerably in recent years, reaching a capacity of nearly 3.3 GW by the beginning of 2026.

 All nuclear and large hydropower, 98 per cent of coal and 73 per cent of fossil gas units are state-owned via the Ministry of Economy, Energy and Business.
 Decisions to retire or even build new conventional units are therefore primarily in the hands of the Ministry.

-In 2021, 1075 MW of installed capacity at the Mintia hard-coal plant were put into cold reserve, not officially retired, due to accumulated debts over CO2 allowances and fines since 2014.
+The phase out of coal began effectively in 2021, when 1075 MW of installed capacity at the Mintia hard-coal plant were put into cold reserve, not officially retired, due to accumulated debts over CO2 allowances and fines since 2014.
 The plant had been breaching its emission limits for SO2 by 10-15 times, and Romania was referred to the Court of Justice of the EU in December 2021 over this case.
+The case was discontinued on the basis of plant closure.

-There are two main coal companies managing both power plants and mines: the Oltenia Energy Complex (OEC) manages 4 plants and 10 mines, all lignite-based, and it normally delivers around 90 per cent of the country’s coal-based electricity.
-The main hard coal processing company, located in the neighbouring county, is Hunedoara Energy Complex (HEC).
-Both companies are over-staffed, involved in corruption cases, and their finances depend on the success of other companies.
+There are two main coal companies managing both power plants and mines: the Oltenia Energy Complex (OEC) manages five units and 10 mines, all lignite-based, and it normally delivers over 90 per cent of the country’s coal-based electricity.
+The main hard coal processing company, located in the neighbouring county, is the Jiu Valley Energy Complex, formerly known as the Hunedoara Energy Complex (HEC).

 Despite the announced modernisations in 2020-2021, only one of Oltenia Energy Complex’s plants is fully compliant with all pollution limits in the so-called BAT Conclusions which entered into force in August 2021.
 According to an assessment by Bankwatch Romania, only the hard coal unit at Paroseni had emissions within limits on all polluting substances.
 However, the plant operates only 10-17 days per month.

-- A total of 735 MW of solar PV is expected to be installed on depleted lignite mines and ash disposal sites.
+A total of 735 MW of solar PV was expected to be installed on depleted lignite mines and ash disposal sites by 2024.
+However, only 550 MW were under construction at the end of 2025, and the rest are still in the tendering phase.

-Between 2008 and 2013, the main investments were made in wind farms, which as of January 2024 have an installed capacity of 3026 MW and in photovoltaic panels of 1543 MW.
-The development of electricity generation from renewable sources received a heavy blow in 2013 though due to a change in the subsidy scheme which reduced the number of green certificates awarded.
+Between 2008 and 2013, the main investments were made in wind farms, which as of January 2026 an installed capacity of 3000 MW.
+The development of electricity generation from renewable sources received a heavy blow in 2013 though due to a change in the subsidy scheme.
 This reform triggered a quick response by market actors which slowed the trend for new installations.

 Following the positive development of the wind sector, investors started showing interest in the field of solar energy production, which is also virtually inexhaustible in the medium and long term.
-According to the National Energy Strategy, Romania’s solar potential can generate 1.2 TWh of electricity per year, meaning 2.5 per cent of current national consumption, but this is a very conservative estimate, compared to other analyses of potential.
+As of January 2026, dispatchable PV solar farms have a capacity of 1895 MW, more than twice than a year earlier.

 The fact that the energy productivity of Romania’s economy stands at 60 per cent of the European average is an indicator that there is plenty of room for improvement.
-Buildings account for the largest share of energy use in Romania.
+Buildings account for the largest share of energy use, indicating a need to step up retrofits.

 For a more in-depth look at barriers to a sustainable energy transition in Romania and our proposals for how to overcome them, see our 2021 study with the Friedrich Ebert Stiftung: The Political Economy of Energy Transition in Southeast Europe – Barriers and Obstacles.